RRefug/AlienInvasionGame-TDD/README.md

 Of course, I would have to refactor the code a bit before starting with TDD.
 Bug free code allows you to add features with ease, is what I've learned and of course, those features will be tested and created with Test Driven Development.

+## New Game Features Wishlist
 I don't want to change the original game premise.
-I will go right in and hopefully add a lot of new features and game mechanics that fit right into the original game design instead
+I will go right in and hopefully add a lot of new features and game mechanics that fit right into the original game design instead, while helping me learn new things

 such as:
 - bosses